juju/docs/src/en/about-juju.md

 ![charm diagram](./media/about-charms.png)

-Different service charms can use entirely different configuration management tools
+Different service charms can use entirely different configuration management tools.

 The main change in moving configuration management scripts into a charm is that one wants to focus only on a single service for each charm.
 If your